HOME

 August 2009 he was a featured writer at the Edinburgh Book Festival.

-In 2011 O'Brien was one of nine artists who travelled to the Kermadec Islands on the Navy vessel HMNZS Otago in May 2011 at the invitation of the Pew Environment Group.
-In October a major exhibition will open at the Taurauga Art Gallery in response to their travels and then tours to the Voyager National Maritime Museum in 2012.
+In May 2011 O'Brien was one of nine artists who travelled to the Kermadec Islands on the Navy vessel HMNZS Otago at the invitation of the Pew Environment Group.
+This resulted in a major exhibition which opened at the Taurauga Art Gallery then toured to the Voyager National Maritime Museum, Auckland and onto the City Gallery, Wellington.
+Two smaller Kermadec shows were also been held in Tonga and the Easter Islands.

 Gregory O'Brien's etchings are produced in conjunction with Cicada Press, College of Fine Arts, UNSW Sydney.
 Michael Kempson, Senior Lecturer COFA UNSW - Co-ordinator of Printmaking Studies and Director of Cicada Press describes Cicada Press as: